karrio/influitive.github.com/_posts/2011-07-28-three-big-problems.md

 *The revenue machine requires an advocate machine to function at peak performance.*

-‘I used to love that company‘.
+'I used to love that company'.
 The disenchanted advocate.
 ---------------------------------------------------------

 Advocates don't ask for much.
 They don't offer their time and expertise for entirely altruistic reasons, of course, but on the whole they are low-cost solvents that can be applied to all sorts of sticky business problems.
 The best of these advocates are incredibly useful.